 - Remove from the oven and let it rest loosely covered with foil while you make the gravy.

-You don’t have to make turkey broth from the gizzards, but I think it makes a much tastier gravy when you use freshly made turkey broth as opposed to canned chicken stock.
+You don’t have to make turkey broth from the gizzards, but I think it makes a much tastier gravy when you use freshly made turkey broth as opposed to a box of chicken or turkey stock.
 It’s super easy and it will be finished before the turkey is done roasting.
 But in a pinch, this would be a fine substitute: Organic Turkey Bone Stock

 - Turkey heart, neck, gizzard and wing tips